vijay-shankaranand/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Contacts matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
-* The contacts found will be based on the list that is currently displayed e.g If the current event that is selected is not linked to `Hans`, `find_contact Hans` will not have any results even though `Hans` is in the contact list

 Examples:
 * `find_contact John` returns `john` and `John Doe`.